MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-iamtvtuner-get_tvformat.md

 ### -param plAnalogVideoStandard [out]

-Pointer to a variable that receives a member of the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ne-strmif-analogvideostandard">AnalogVideoStandard</a> enumeration.
+Pointer to a variable that receives a member of the [AnalogVideoStandard](https://docs.microsoft.com/windows/desktop/api/strmif/ne-strmif-analogvideostandard) enumeration.

 ## -returns